-  You will be given general anesthesia.
-It will make you sleep.
+You will be given general anesthesia .
+It will keep you asleep during the procedure.

 A long cut in the skin will be made to expose the entire length of the vein.
 Every branch of the vein will be found and tied off.
 The vein will be removed.
 The skin will be closed with stitches or staples.

 Two small incisions are made at either end of the vein.
 A special long, thin tool with a camera on the end (endoscope) is passed through one of the incisions and along the vein.
 The tool will separate the vein from its branches and surrounding tissue.
 The vein will then be removed through the second incision at the other end of the vein.

 The primary surgery will take place.
 Your leg (or legs) will be wrapped tightly to prevent bleeding from the remaining veins.

 Vein harvesting is usually done at the same time as the primary procedure.
 It does not add time to the total surgery.

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after the procedure can be managed with medications.

 Your hospital stay will depend on your primary procedure.
 Vein excision will not extend your stay.

 During your stay, the hospital staff will take steps to reduce your chance of infection such as:

 There are also steps you can take to reduce your chances of infection such as: